shparvez001/shparvez001/README.md

 ## Websites

 I am a hobbyist web developer.
 I have designed some websites (Not so popular) for my own personal satisfaction.
 My portfolio of websites includes my personal websites, blogs and other Organisation sites.
-Some of my sites which are live now are listed here
+I used to host my sites on a dedicated domain but I have recently stopped using that domain.
+Some of my old sites are listed here

 1. Blog of me: [http://blog.shparvez.net](http://blog.shparvez.net)
 2. My site where I upload contents for different examination preparation content: [http://www.students.shparvez.net/](http://www.students.shparvez.net/)